andriymz/andriymz.github.io/_posts/2020-10-30-transactional-writes-in-spark.md

 To overcome this Spark has a concept of *commit protocol*, a mechanism that knows how to write partial results and deal with success or failure of the write operation.

-The *commit protocol* can be configured with `spark.sql.sources.commitProtocolClass` and by default points to the [SQLHadoopMapReduceCommitProtocol](https://github.com/apache/spark/blob/master/sql/core/src/main/scala/org/apache/spark/sql/execution/datasources/SQLHadoopMapReduceCommitProtocol.scala) implementing class.
+The *commit protocol* can be configured with `spark.sql.sources.commitProtocolClass` and by default points to the [SQLHadoopMapReduceCommitProtocol](https://github.com/apache/spark/blob/master/sql/core/src/main/scala/org/apache/spark/sql/execution/datasources/SQLHadoopMapReduceCommitProtocol.scala) implementing class, a subclass of [HadoopMapReduceCommitProtocol](https://github.com/apache/spark/blob/master/core/src/main/scala/org/apache/spark/internal/io/HadoopMapReduceCommitProtocol.scala#L140).

+There are two versions of this commit algorithm, configured as `1` or `2` on `spark.hadoop.mapreduce.fileoutputcommitter.algorithm.version`.
-By default, Spark creates a temporary directory and writes all the task files there.
-Then, it moves those files into final destination, deletes the temporary directory and creates the `_SUCCESS` file to mark the operation as successful, if `mapreduce.fileoutputcommitter.marksuccessfuljobs` is enabled.
+In version 1 Spark creates a temporary directory and writes all the staging output (task) files there.
+Then, at the end, when all tasks compete, Spark Driver moves those files from temporary directory to the final destination, deletes the temporary directory and creates the `_SUCCESS` file to mark the operation as successful.
 You can check more details of this process [here](https://www.waitingforcode.com/apache-spark-sql/apache-spark-success-anatomy/read).

-The problem is that this process is not actually "transactional", because if the job is aborted some of the partition files might have already been written to the final destination.
-This means that the `_SUCCESS` file serves basically as an indicator whether or not the consuming entities should read those files or not.
+The problem of version 1 is that for many output files, Driver may take a long time in the final step.
+Version 2 of *commit protocol* solves this slowness by writing directly the task result files to the final destination, speeding up the commit process.
+However, if the job is aborted it will leave behind partial task result files in the final destination.

+Spark [supports](https://issues.apache.org/jira/browse/SPARK-20107) *commit protocol* version configuration since its 2.2.0 version, and at the time of this writing Spark's latest 3.0.1 version has a default value for it depending on running environment (Hadoop version).

+{% include figure image_path="/assets/images/spark/transactional_writes/spark_protocol_version_conf.png" %}

 ## Transactional Writes on Databricks

-Spark's default *commit protocol* is fine for HDFS, because the failure window of seeing partial results is small, due to the nature of HDFS moves.
-However, it is not suitable for cloud native setups, e.g writing to Amazon S3.
+As we previously saw, Spark's default *commit protocol* version 1 should be used for safety (no partial results) and version 2 for performance.
+However, if we opt for data safety version 1 is not suitable for cloud native setups, e.g writing to Amazon S3, due to differences cloud object stores have from real filesystems, as explained in [Spark's cloud integration guide](https://github.com/apache/spark/blob/32a0451376ab775fdd4ac364388e46179d9ee550/docs/cloud-integration.md).

-To solve the problem of left behind partial results on job failures and other performance issues, Databricks implemented their own transactional write protocol.
+To solve the problem of left behind partial results on job failures and performance issues, Databricks implemented their own transactional write protocol.

-You can check all the problems with Spark's default commit protocol and the details behind Databrick's custom implementation in [Transactional I:O on Cloud Storage in Databricks](https://www.youtube.com/watch?v=w1_aOPj5ILw) talk by Eric Liang and [Transactional Writes to Cloud Storage on Databricks](https://databricks.com/blog/2017/05/31/transactional-writes-cloud-storage.html) blog post.
+You can check all the problems with Spark's default *commit protocol* and the details behind Databrick's custom implementation in [Transactional I:O on Cloud Storage in Databricks](https://www.youtube.com/watch?v=w1_aOPj5ILw) talk by Eric Liang and [Transactional Writes to Cloud Storage on Databricks](https://databricks.com/blog/2017/05/31/transactional-writes-cloud-storage.html) blog post.

 Let's take a look with examples how transactional writes work on Databricks, implemented with the *commit procotol* below: